ARB Apex Bank: History

 It started its banking business on 2 July 2002.
 In 2018, it claimed to be the first bank in Ghana to issue bank cards to EMV standards which allow payments on the Gh-link platform.

 Operations

-The apex financial institution lends cash to rural banks who, in turn, provide small credit to small businesses and also support the development of rural projects.
+The Apex financial institution lends cash to rural banks which, in turn, provide small credit to small businesses and also support the development of rural projects.

-Besides the head office, there are ten branch offices throughout the country, including locations in Bolgatanga, Hohoe, Koforidua, Cape Coast, Kumasi, Sunyani, Takoradi, Wa, Tamale, and Accra.
+Besides the head office, there are ten branch offices throughout the country, in Bolgatanga, Hohoe, Koforidua, Cape Coast, Kumasi, Sunyani, Takoradi, Wa, Tamale, and Accra.